Lisbon Gay Travel

 They’re open from 3 PM to 11 PM, which is ideal in my opinion.
 With these hours, you can experience some local gay cruising without foregoing time at the bars or clubs mentioned above!

-With the resort ambiance, the facilities at 3Sauna are fantastic and sort like what you’d find in a gay sauna in Miami.
+With the resort ambiance, the facilities at 3Sauna are fantastic and spacious.
 There’s a blend of gay cruising, sauna facilities, and poolside relaxation.
 The sauna itself is open from 1 PM to 8:30 PM.

 Lisbon Travel Tips